10 Best French Basque Recipes You Must Try Once

 Tortilla de Patatas (Basque Potato Omelette)

-Tortilla de Patatas is a versatile Basque dish that can be served as a breakfast, lunch, or dinner.
+Tortilla de Patatas is a versatile Basque dish served as a breakfast, lunch, or dinner.
 It is also a staple of Basque cuisine, often enjoyed in tapas bars, and taverns throughout the region.
 The dish is well-known for its simple yet delicious flavor.
 Whether served hot or cold, Tortilla de Patatas is a classic Basque dish with authentic regional flavors.

 Txangurro (Basque Crabs)